 Meet outstanding graduates from across the university's schools and colleges

 This Dec.
 16, thousands of students will cross the commencement stage in advance of heading out to solve problems, be creative, make discoveries and help their communities.
-ASU now is looking at some of the best students who will soon be able to call themselves alumni.
+ASU Now is looking at some of the outstanding students who will soon be able to call themselves alumni.

 Marshal Meador returned to college to make a career transition from electrician to educator.
 He looks forward to living and working overseas, teaching English to speakers of other languages.